This page describes how to connect Jira Data Center to Agentspace, syncing on-premises Jira data with Agentspace

 Configure user permissions:

-- In the Administration page, navigate to the Issues tab.
+- In the Jira administration page, navigate to the Users and security tab and click Groups.

 Create a Jira Data Center on-premises connector